ahmadajmi/multilingualwithangular/multilingualwithangular.md

 bower install angular-translate --save
 ```

-Let's setup Gulp and install the basic packages, first we need to run  `npm init` command line and follow a simple steps to create [package.json] file which will include some information about the project and managing Node.js modules.
+Let's setup Gulp and install the basic packages.
+First we need to run  `npm init` command line and follow few simple steps to create a `package.json` file which will include some information about the project and how to manage Node.js modules.

-Next, install Gulp within the project:
+As next step, we'll install Gulp within the project:

 ```
 npm install gulp --save-dev
 ```

-We will need some gulp dependencies for JavaScript and Sass and other automation tools.
+We'll also need some Gulp dependencies for JavaScript and Sass and other automation tools.

 ```
 npm install gulp-sass --save-dev